ovidiuparvu/ovidiuparvu.github.io/_posts/2025-10-15-some-testing-concepts.md

 5. Aim to write failure messages that provide sufficient context to an engineer to diagnose the failure without needing to look at anything else.
 6. Test using real dependencies instead of fakes/mocks where it is reasonable to do so.
    1. Here you will have to strike a balance between the amount of resources required to create, maintain and use fakes/mocks vs setting up and using test/staging versions of the real dependencies.
+   2. If you use fakes, test them, to ensure their behaviour matches the behaviour of the system they represent.
 7. A good test suite typically contains a mix of different test sizes and scopes (e.g. 80% unit tests, 15% integration tests, 5% e2e tests).